Best Fish For Aquaponics

 • Pumpkinseed: Known for their eye-catching patterns, they may also steal the show with their mild flavor and adaptability.

-Bonus tip:
+Bonus tips

 If you already have a freshwater aquarium with preferably soft water, you can use your regular aquarium and pet fish for aquaponics!
 Just build a small aquaponics system on top of your fish tank, and you’re done.

-There are too many types of fish to mention here, but most ornamental fish will do as long as they thrive in the preferred pH and tolerate higher nitrates (most do).
+There are too many types of fish to mention them all, but most ornamental fish will do as long as they thrive in the preferred pH and tolerate higher nitrates (most do).
 You probably won’t be growing lots of vegetables or highly nutrient-demanding plants.
 But starting with a small row of salad on top of the tank is an excellent way to try aquaponics before you invest in a larger dedicated system.

 Leave a Comment